African leaders laud Mugabe at state funeral in divided Zimbabwe

 In office, he initially won international praise for promoting racial reconciliation and for extending improved education and health services to the black majority.

-But he soon turned to the repression and fear that would mark his regime for decades.
+As a former anti-colonial rebel, Mugabe is credited with helping to end white-minority rule in Zimbabwe.

+But his nearly four-decade rule was marked by repression, the brutal silencing of dissent and violent seizure of white-owned farms, making him an international pariah.

-Though still lauded as an African icon, at home many Zimbabweans will remember Mugabe more for the increasingly tyrannical rule and economic mismanagement that forced millions to flee the country during decades of crisis.
+Though still lauded as an African icon, at home many Zimbabweans will remember Mugabe more for the increasingly tyrannical rule and economic mismanagement that forced millions to flee the country.

 "The fruits of his tenure are the shortages.
 That is what we remember him for," said Steven, a consultant shopping near the stadium.